-It’s a term peculiar to the aviation industry and refers to the leasing of an aircraft to an airline, along with a crew to fly the plane and provide the onboard service.
-Straightforward leasing of an aircraft is usually referred to as dry leasing while wet leasing can be thought of as coming with a drink!
-A comparison might be for renting office space; you could rent just the building or a floor in a building, in which case you’d have to pay for fitting the space out yourself, or you could use a serviced office facility which might be a bit more expensive which comes with some staff, and office suites.
+A comparison might be for renting office space; you could rent just the building or a floor in a building, in which case you’d have to pay for fitting the space out yourself, or you could use a serviced office facility which might be a bit more expensive but comes with some staff and office suites.
 The serviced office space, like wet leased aircraft, can be put in place fast, is less hassle and comes with coffee provided.
+It’s aircraft leasing that comes with a drink!

 Getting technical with ACMI